 - a) Dispose of waste collected by machinery at regulated facilities. - b) Floating materials and floating absorbent materials may be disposed in dumpster when dried out.
 Dry dirt and slurry may also be disposed in the dumpster. - c) Disposal of hazardous waste 1.
-Dispose of hazardous waste at regulated disposal facilities, see Waste Management and Spill Control SOP - d) Disposal of waste collected from sanitary sewer device at regulated facilities.
+Dispose of hazardous waste at regulated disposal facilities, see Waste Management and Spill Control SOP - d) Disposal of waste (any trash, garbage, or solid waste that can prohibit flow that may blow, collect, or be dumped) collected from sanitary sewer device at regulated facilities. - e) Storm drain maintenance will occur on a weekly basis in the summer and spring months and monthly in the fall and winter months or as weather conditions require.